wp-plugins/postman-smtp/readme.txt

 * First release.
 Happy Fig Newton Day!
 It was a grueling week-end, studying PHP and OAuth and Googling like a Boss, but it's done and it works!

 == Upgrade Notice ==

+= 1.1.1 =
+Fixed bug that prevents Contact Form 7 from sending mail

 = 1.1 =
 Support for international characters and multipart/mime mail